keep-starknet-strange/joyboy/prototype/escrow.md

 ### Custom owned escrow:

+Factory deployer of Owned escrow.
+Create the base of the Escrow and Smart vault.
-Can only be call by an owner and others management address (more A.A similar if if it's not).
+Can only be call by an owner and others management address.

 State related to the owner, less management and more customizable for the Starknet & Nostr ecosystem.